"Bethan is a great leader with a gift for motivating people. She is intelligent, witty, and a lot of fun to work with!"

 Who It’s For

-Care professionals, frontline leaders, volunteers with regular exposure to stress, complexity, and human need—such as social workers, case managers, nurses, educators, clergy, program staff, coordinators, team leads or nonprofit volunteers.
+Care professionals, frontline leaders, volunteers with regular exposure to stress, complexity, and human need—such as active or retired social workers, case managers, nurses, educators, clergy, program staff, coordinators, team leads or nonprofit volunteers.

 These Circles also work exceptionally well for existing (instact) groups (e.g., ministerial groups, professional peer groups, staff teams, boards) who want shared support and learning.
 Session times and frequency can be arranged to fit your group’s schedule.